-Check with your doctor as soon as possible if you have any problems while taking AURO-SERTRALINE, even if you do not think the problems are connected with the medicine or are not listed in this leaflet.
+Check with your doctor as soon as possible if you have any problems while taking Sertraline generichealth, even if you do not think the problems are connected with the medicine or the problems are not listed in this leaflet.

-Like other medicines, AURO-SERTRALINE can cause some side effects.
+Like other medicines, Sertraline generichealth can cause some side effects.
 If they occur, most are likely to be minor and temporary.
 However, some may be serious and need medical attention.